 - Update the version of your Google Chrome installed.

-- Try downloading in the incognito mode, this helps a lot.
+- Try downloading the file in the incognito mode, this helps a lot.

-- Uninstall recently installed malicious software from your PC.
+- Uninstall recently installed apps from your PC.

 The above steps will really help in fixing most of the Google Chrome errors.
-If that does not help then the troubleshooting of the download errors in Chrome depends on the type of error you get.
+If that does not help then the troubleshooting depends on the type of error you get.

 1. Downloads Blocked

 The downloads blocked error arises when your computer’s security settings are not allowing you to download that file in Google Chrome.
 This is because that file may be infected with virus or there could be some malicious software in that file.
-In other words, Chrome protects your PC because that file could be harmful to your computer.
+In other words, Chrome protects your system because that file could be harmful to your computer.
 You will see a warning message as shown below and click on the “Keep” link and allow downloading the file.
 We recommend to enable downloads only if you trust the source of the file.

 - Press “Win + R” shortcut keys to open “Run” dialog box.
 Type “inetcpl.cpl” and hit enter.

-- You will see “Internet Properties” dialog box opens.
-Go to “Security” tab, choose “Internet” in zone and then click on ‘Custom Level’.
+- You will see the “Internet Properties” dialog box opens.
+Go to “Security” tab, choose “Internet” as zone and then click on “Custom level…” button.

 2. Virus Detected or Virus Scan Failed

-This error can arise when you try downloading something from Chrome like you are installing an extension.
-You can fix this error easily by doing these steps:
+Sometimes, network failed error can also happen when you try to install Chrome extensions.
+In that case, you can fix this error easily by following these steps:

-- Try Guest Mode – certain times logged in uses could not download the file.
-You can simply logout of Chrome or use guest mode to try again.
-Open Chrome, click on profile name at the top right side of the Chrome.
-You’ll see the guest mode, click on it.
+- Try Guest Mode – certain times logged in users cannot download the file.
+You can simply logout of Chrome or use guest mode and try again.
+Open Chrome and click on profile icon showing at the top right corner.
+You will see the guest mode option and click on it.
 Now, you can try downloading the file.

 4. Insufficient Permissions or System Busy

-Sometimes you will see the download error “Insufficient Permissions or system busy” when you try to download the file using Chrome.
-To fix this error you can easily do some steps given below:
+Sometimes you will see Chrome showing “Insufficient Permissions or system busy” error when trying to download a file.
+To fix this error you can follow the steps given below:

 5. Disk Full or Insufficient Storage

-This error arises when you have insufficient amount of storage space on your hard disk.
-If you are having low partition storage or hard disk is having low memory, your download may not even start or sometimes stops in between.
+This error arises when you have insufficient storage space on your hard disk.
+If you are having low partition storage, your download may not even start or sometimes stops in-between.
 To fix this problem:

-- Simply try to delete some of your temporary file from the trash.
+- Simply try to delete all temporary files including the items in trash.

-- Delete files that you don’t want and cleanup your computer.
+- Delete junk and large files that you don’t want and cleanup your computer.

-- Cleanup the browsing history and temporary internet files from the Chrome.
+- Cleanup the browsing history and temporary internet files from Chrome.

-This error indicates that you don’t have the permission to download the file similar to HTTP status code 401 – authentication required.
-Most of the time the site owner sets password or login authorization for downloading free files.
-So you can login by registering to the site or try to contact the website owner explaining you couldn’t download the file.
+This error indicates that you don’t have permission to download the file similar to HTTP status code 401 – unauthorized request or authentication required.
+Most site owners set password or login authorization for downloading free files.
+So, you can login by registering on the site or try to contact the website owner explaining that you are not able to download the file.

-There are lot of situations, site owners move the original location of the file to another location.
-If proper 301 redirect is not set then accessing the previous file location will result in file missing error similar to 404 – not found.
-This is actually not a problem or error and only website owner is able to fix this because he knows where the file is.
-In other words, to fix this try contacting the website owner or find the same file somewhere else.
+There are lot of situations, site owners move the original location of the file to another location on the server.
+If proper 301 redirect is not setup, then accessing the previous file location will result in file missing error similar to 404 – not found error.
+Only website owner can fix this by redirecting old file link to correct URL.
+In other words, try contacting the website owner to fix this issue.

-In above guide, we have provided the most frequent download errors and how to fix various download errors in Google Chrome.
-Make sure when you are performing steps, you follow them correctly.
-Try preliminary steps first, they can help fixing the issue easily and saves time.
-Also ensure to download files from reliable sources and avoid downloading virus infected files just by skipping the security settings.
+In the above guide, we have explained how to fix various download errors in Google Chrome.
+First try preliminary steps as they can help to fix the issue easily and saves time.
+Also, ensure to download files from reliable sources and avoid downloading virus infected files by skipping the security settings.